kevgo/cucumber-sort/README.md

 - Supports regular expressions
 - Regex only need to match the text, no captures required

+> [!TIP]
+> This is a helpful tip for the user.
+It can span multiple lines.

 ```tip
 As an example, take a look at our own
 [.cucumber-sort-rc file](.cucumber-sort-rc).